BerntA/BrainBread2/README.md

 ### Compiling
 Use the VPC scripts to generate the necessary project file(s).
 [Source SDK 2013 Compiling Help](https://developer.valvesoftware.com/wiki/Source_SDK_2013)
-* Windows: You can use VS2010 or VS2013 to compile this project, however newer versions of Visual Studio might work as well.
+* Windows: You can use VS2010, VS2013, 2015, 2017, 2019 to compile this project, however newer versions of Visual Studio might work as well.
+(Use the 2013 toolset, WinXP)
 * Linux: Use gcc compiler, make sure that you have the latest version of libcurl.
+Make use of Steam Runtime to get the right headers for compatability.
+Run creategameprojects then simply write 'make -f games.mak'
-* OSX: Use XCode.
+* OSX: Use XCode, run the osx_compile.sh script after running creategameprojects.

 ### Contributing
 Feel free to post issues, pull requests and such.